felixsc1/TriangularArbitrageUniswap/README.md

 ## Features

 1. Python part:
    - post graphQL query using python requests.
    - Group all available uniswap pools into triangular arbitrage tradeable groups.
-- Calculate the surface rate arbitrage opportunities (not yet considering slippage).
+   - Calculate the surface rate arbitrage opportunities (not yet considering slippage, fees, gas, etc.).
    - Export data to json to continue in javascript.

-2. Javascript part (because uniswap SDK is built in JS): to be continued...
+2. Javascript part (because uniswap SDK is built in JS):
+   - For each pair in an arbitrage group, get the individual token information from the blockchain (via ethers.js and infura)
+   - Get the exact quotes for the three trades and calculate the real arbitrage rate (depth, including price impact)

+    to be continued...